Hans-Kristian Kjos Sørensen: Career

-He has worked with composers like Henrik Hellstenius, George Crumb, Rolf Wallin, Brett Dean, Svante Henryson, Åse Hedstrøm and Per Nørgård, who dedicated to him the piece "Isternia" for cimbalom solo in 2010.
-As a soloist he has played with ensembles like Philharmonia Orchestra, Oslo Philharmonic, Malmö Symphony Orchestra, Swedish Chamber Orchestra, the Norwegian Opera, BIT20, the Norwegian Soloist Choir and the Norwegian Chamberorchestra.
+He has worked with composers like Olga Neuwirth, Henrik Hellstenius, Ørjan Matre, Lars Petter Hagen, Eivind Buene, George Crumb, Rolf Wallin, Brett Dean, Svante Henryson, Åse Hedstrøm and Per Nørgård, who dedicated to him the piece "Isternia" for cimbalom solo in 2010.
+As a soloist he has played with ensembles like Philharmonia Orchestra, Oslo Philharmonic, Vienna Radio Symphony Orchestra, Orchestre de chambre de Paris, Trondheim Symphony Orchestra, Bergen Philharmonic Orchestra, Gävle Symphony Orchestra,Malmö Symphony Orchestra, Swedish Chamber Orchestra, the Norwegian Opera, BIT20, the Norwegian Soloist Choir and the Norwegian Chamber orchestra.

 He has been featured on a number of albums with improvised and notated music in jazz, baroque and classical genres, recorded for Ultron Records, BIS, ECM, Deutsche Grammophon, and Aurora.
-His solo-album OPEN won the Spellemannprisen (the Norwegian Grammy) for 2003.
+His solo album OPEN won the Spellemannprisen (the Norwegian Grammy) for 2003.

-Kjos Sørensen is currently professor in percussion at The Norwegian Academy of Music in Oslo.
+Kjos Sørensen has held a professorship in percussion at The Norwegian Academy of Music in Oslo.